Staff Report #4

 The table below sets out a breakdown of the number of service complaints over the four year period by category, as well as a percentage change in each category over the period.

 Consistent with the reporting above, the total number of service performance complaints by category are set out in the table above for transparency purposes.
 While direct number comparisons to previous years is problematic, the total complaints per 1,000 riders provides a better comparison.
-As the table indicates, the total complaints per 1,000 riders declined slightly in 2020 to be the lowest it has been over the four year period.
-While on the surface, this can be viewed as a positive trend, the overall decline is likely tied to the organizational decision to carry a maximum of two customers per vehicle, which resulted in a direct trip for most customers, eliminating or greatly reducing the chances of early/late service.
+As the table indicates, the total complaints per 1,000 riders declined slightly in 2020 and again in 2021 to the lowest it has been over the four year period.
+While on the surface, this can be viewed as a positive trend, the overall decline is likely tied to the organizational decision to carry a maximum of two customers per vehicle, which resulted in a direct trip for most customers, eliminating or greatly reducing the chances of a poor rider experience.

 The top category of complaints over the period has remained “service received”, which includes issues such as length of trip, drop off locations, pick up locations, as well as other complaints that may encompass more than one of the categories listed in the table above.
-The complaints in this category declined at approximately the same rate as other categories in 2020; however the details of complaints in this category in 2020 were predominantly related to the pandemic, and issues customers had with the manner in which the service was being delivered in light of it (e.g. driver not wearing mask, driver conducting COVID screening prior to boarding, etc.).
+The complaints in this category declined at approximately the same rate as other categories in 2021; however the details of complaints in this category in 2021 were predominantly related to the pandemic, and issues customers had with the manner in which the service was being delivered in light of it.

 Impressions of Driver Performance